LSE-NYU Research Seed Fund

 • Strengthen long-term academic collaboration between the two institutions.

-For our inaugural joint seed funding round, we invite applications proposing collaborative research in any of the following areas:
+For our second joint seed funding round, we invite applications proposing collaborative research on all themes that build on our existing strengths.
+We particularly encourage proposals focused on the following areas:

 • Data Science, AI & Society